 We use derogatory terms “pixel pusher” and “code monkey” for those designers and developers who don’t put any real thought in their work, but simply follow their bosses’ or clients’ instructions.
-The difference between a pixel pusher/code monkey and a professional is that the professional is consciously thinking about their process, and they know why they’re making certain decisions.
+The difference between a pixel pusher/code monkey and an expert is that the professional is consciously thinking about their process, and they know why they’re making certain decisions.
 They know why each step of the process is in place, and they’re able to modify them to get even better results.

 When I say “think about what you do”, I mean really pay attention to these things:

-- What’s going through your mind as you’re doing your creative work
+- What’s going through your mind as you’re doing your creative work.

-- What you’re normally not thinking consciously about, because you know it so well
+- What you’re normally not thinking consciously about, because you know it so well.

 If you want to write about your creative process, the best way to do this is to take notes as you’re going through one.

-Next time you work on a project, decide in advance that you’re going to use this project for your blogging research, and pay attention to all the thoughts, questions, actions and emotional responses come up during this project.
+Next time you work on a project, decide in advance that you’re going to use this project for your blogging research, and pay attention to all the thoughts, questions, actions, and emotional responses that come up during this project.
 You don’t have to publish all your notes, but it will help you pick out different threads you can form your posts around.